Never Again, Again

-"Never Again, Again" is a debut song written by Monty Holmes and Barbie Isham, and recorded by American country music artist Lee Ann Womack.
-It was released in March 1997 as the first single from her self titled debut album.
-The song peaked at #23 on the U.S. Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart.
+"Never Again, Again" is a song written by Monty Holmes and Barbie Isham, and performed by American country music singer Lee Ann Womack.
+It was released as Womack's debut record in March 1997 on Decca Nashville and was later included in her 1997 album Lee Ann Womack.
+The single began Womack's career.
+It peaked at number 23 on the U.S. Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart.

 Background

 Womack told Billboard she was disappointed when the song peaked and said, "I cannot even begin to explain how bummed I was; I was devastated.
 That song was like my baby.
 It's a work of art, so incredibly simple.
 Anyone could have sung it, and I would have loved it."
 Frank Dawson of KAYD said, "It made such an immediate connection with the fans here that we consider it a big hit."
 Linda O'Brien, music director for KSCS said, "When Never Again, Again' was released, what a career chance she took, because that could have pegged her as this hick girl-singer.
 A lot of people probably didn't play it because it was too country, but I think she has helped tremendously.
 It's almost like a nouveau country, a nouveau traditional thing.
 She's paved the road for more artists to get back to the format."